VidYen/MoneroShare/monero-share/README.md

 - Is not blocked by Adblockers or other Anti Virus software
 - Mining threads are shared evenly between site and client but over time
-- Uses the existing Monero Share interface while embedded on your WordPress page
+- Incentive for users to stay on your site 24/7 and you share hashes with them instead of hoping to get a few seconds of mining per user
-- Brave Browser Friendly
+- Brave Browser and Malwarebytes friendly
 - Uses the MoneroOcean pool which allows a combination of GPU and browser mining to same wallet (a feature not supported by Coinhive)
+- And MoneroOcean can be set to low minimum payouts of 0.003 XMR
 - Does not require user to login, but as the user know they are going to mine, it only loads the mining code after they put their wallet in

 == Frequently Asked Questions ==

 =What are the fees involved?=

 The plugin and miner are free to use, but miner fees in the range of 1% to 5% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.
+Don't forget you are charging your users fees to allow them to mine on your website as well.
+We recommend something reasonable like 60 seconds for every 360 seconds (1 minute for every 6 minutes).

 =Can I use my own backend server rather than the VidYen one's?=

 Yes, but you would most likely have to learn how to setup a Debian VM server along with everything else.
 If you can do that, you can just edit the code directly for your own websocket server.
+See our our [GitHub](https://github.com/VidYen/webminerpool).

 =Can I use this with VYPS?=